kokorohakai/LunchTyme/README.md

 	create-react-app
 	google-maps-react

-Running:
+# Running:

 create a new react-app with:

 	create-react-app LunchTyme

 Download this source could and place files in the folder 'src':

 	cd LunchTyme
 	rm -rf src\
 	git clone git@github.com:kokorohakai/LunchTyme.git src

 Execute with:

 	npm start

+# description
 This is a basic React Example.

+# issues
 I tried using ReactDrawer, but when imported, there's a ton of compile errors.
 It's possible it doesn't work due to version differences.
 For now it uses css3 animations.